DannyMoerkerke/basic-service-worker/README.md

 # Basic Service Worker

 This is a basic Service Worker that you can use to make your web app work offline.
-It does so by caching all static assets and responses for routes in your web app.
+It does so by caching all static assets and responses for routes in your web app, and storing POST, PUT and DELETE requests in IndexedDB that are made when the app is offline which can be retried when the app is back online.

 ## How it works